-Adding an Authorized User in the E-Bill System is a student’s written consent that an individual may view account information, make payments on their behalf, and communicate with Student Financial Services regarding their student account.
+Adding an Authorized User in the E-Bill System is a student’s written consent that an individual may view account information, make payments on their behalf, and communicate with the Student Accounts Office regarding their student account.
 More information about Authorized Users can be found here.

 Once classes have begun, a student will need to fill out an Add/Drop form from the Office of the Registrar.
 A refund is based on the following:

 A cancellation occurs when a student decides not to attend classes for a term prior to the first day of classes for that term and the student is fully refunded.
 A withdrawal happens beginning the first day of class and a refund is based on a percentage of days participated in the term.

 Contact your advisor, program director, or click here for more information on how to initiate a withdrawal.

 Baylor University will electronically deposit your student financial aid refund in the financial institution of your choice.
 Learn more about Direct Deposit here.

 In order to avoid transcript and registration holds, your account must remain current.